pujitha24/BFSGraphEulerPath/README.md

             }
         }
 ```
 Note: if you receive 'Download failed with return code 1'.
-Make sure that the artifact is actually present at the url mentioned.
+Make sure that the artifact is actually present in Artifactory.
+Go to http://gfx-assets.intel.com, select the Artifacts tab and browse the repositories to verify your asset exists.

-First time users should sign in  to Quickbuild UI  before trying to retrieve the asset from quick build.
+First time users should sign in  to http://ubit-gsae.intel.com  before trying to retrieve the asset from quick build.
 ####Job File Syntax
 In a job.txt file, asset attributes must use the following syntax:
 `<plugin_name>.asset.<asset_key>.<asset_property>`